 Herringbone stitch is worked along parallel lines on an evenweave fabric.
 These lines can be marked or you can count the threads in your fabric to space the stitches.

 Variations on this stitch include double herringbone, tied herringbone, and laced herringbone stitch.

 A basic laid filling stitch makes a pretty, open filling and is perfect for flower petals and leaves in both surface embroidery and crewel projects.
 Learn how to work these stitches both in straight and diagonal formations.

 19 of 32

 Pekinese stitch is a beautiful stitch that's also very easy to learn.
 It starts with back stitch, followed by a series of simple looped stitches that give it a more complex look.
 Try working this stitch all in one color for a textured appearance or in two colors for a fun contrast.

 20 of 32

-When learning silk ribbon embroidery, Ribbon Stitch is essential, and in fact, it's exclusive to this type of embroidery.
-The stitch is worked by piercing through the ribbon at the end of the stitch, leaving line of ribbon with a tiny fold at the end.
+When learning silk ribbon embroidery, ribbon stitch is essential, and in fact, it's exclusive to this type of embroidery.
+The stitch is worked by piercing through the ribbon at the end of the stitch, leaving a line of ribbon with a tiny fold at the end.